Berwick Castle: Falling into disrepair

 The castle was rendered obsolete by the construction of modern ramparts around Berwick during the reign of Elizabeth I in the late 16th century and it went into steady decline.
-In August 1590 John Selby reported that a round tower used as the castle's only gun emplacement had collapsed in wet weather.
-Large parts of the structure were simply used as a quarry (notably for the construction of the parish church, Holy Trinity, during the Commonwealth).
+In August 1590, John Selby reported that a round tower used as the castle's only gun emplacement had collapsed in wet weather.
+The cost of repair in 1597 was estimated at £200, and John Carey wrote that work was necessary because the gap was wide open to Scotland.